The Advanced section is only for customers who have particular configurations or desire very specific notification behavior.

 - When using Origin, if multiple stale tabs are open to your site, a different tab than the matching tab may be focused.

-Default behavior of notifications is they show to users for roughly 5 seconds before they are moved to the Notification History where they are kept for 1 week before removed by the operating system.
+The default behavior of notifications is they show to subscribers for roughly 5 seconds before they are moved to the Notification History where they are kept for 1 week before being removed by the operating system.

-You can persist notifications for longer on the screen for Chrome browser subscribers.
-This means the notification will stay on the screen until the user interacts with it.
+You can persist notifications for longer on the screen for Chrome and Edge browser subscribers.
+This means the notification will stay on the screen until the subscriber interacts with it.

-Notification Persistence does affect how notifications appear to users.
-More details in our Notification Appearance Guide.
+Notification Persistence does affect how notifications appear to subscribers.
+More details in our Notification Appearance Guide

 Limited Support Across Platforms